-By 1946, with the sounds of new construction permeating the village, the City of Carmel established its first planning commission.
-The first members represented both pro- and antigrowth perspectives: designer Hugh Comstock, city trustee Clara Kellogg who was instrumental in the creation of Devendorf Park, and Florence Josselyn, wife of Saturday Evening Post writer Talbert Josselyn.
+perspectives: designer/builder Hugh Comstock, city trustee Clara Kellogg who was instrumental in the creation of Devendorf Park, and Florence Josselyn, wife of Saturday Evening Post writer Talbert Josselyn.
 The new commission focused on addressing the growing commercial pressure on the village's artistic tradition.
-Early ordinances include banning billboards, outdoor electric signs and signs or displays overhanging sidewalks.
-In an effort to prevent out-of-scale commercial construction, building heights were limited to two stories and new hotels and motels were required to provide off-street parking and attractive landscaping.150
+Early ordinances from this time include banning billboards, outdoor electric signs and signs or displays overhanging sidewalks.
+In an effort to prevent out-of-scale commercial construction, building heights were limited to two stories and new hotels and motels were required to provide off-street parking and attractive landscaping.

-In 1954, the city hired San Francisco planner Lawrence Livingston, Jr. to create a comprehensive plan that addressed commercialism and the needs of locals.
+In 1954, the City hired San Francisco planner Lawrence Livingston, Jr. to create a comprehensive plan that addressed commercialism and the needs of locals.
 Various suggestions by Livingston included the closing of Ocean Avenue and the conversion of the street to a pedestrian mall.
 His plan also included the construction of a Civic Center at Ocean Avenue and Junipero Street; and the relocation of State Highway One to pass through the village via Junipero Street.
 The plan would create an outdoor shopping mall, surrounded by hotels and motels, essentially prioritizing tourism over Carmel's residential character.
 Carmel author Daisy Bostic wrote with horror in the Carmel Pine Cone, stating, "Sometimes I think I must be having a nightmare. ...
 If the plan is carried out to the bitter end there wouldn't be a smidgen of the real Carmel left."
-Negotiations and revisions to the plans did not satisfy locals, and the Livingston plan was abandoned in December 1957.151
+Negotiations and revisions to the plans did not satisfy locals, and the Livingston plan was abandoned in December 1957.

-Amidst the geometric growth of commercialism, anti-growth Carmelite Gunnar Norberg was elected to the City Council in 1958.
+Amidst the continuing growth of commercialism, anti-growth Carmelite Gunnar Norberg was elected to the City Council in 1958.
 The fiery Norberg gained office by promising to end the proliferation of hotels and with his tenure, the anti-growth movement gained steam.
 His approach was effective, as one of his first decisions was to pass an ordinance requiring all new hotels to provide 1,000 square feet of space for each individual unit.
 Given Carmel's small lots, this move effectively halted new hotel and motel construction.
 Another early contribution to both the arts and outdoor space was the creation of the Arts Commission in 1958.
 The City Council replaced this body with the Community and Cultural Commission in 1967.
-In an effort to protect Carmel's famous trees, Norberg created the Forestry Commission in 1958, which requires a full-time professional forester to evaluate proposals to remove trees.
-The Forestry Commission remains today.152
+In an effort to protect Carmel's famous trees, Norberg created the Forestry Commission in 1958 (today, the Forest and Beach Commission), which requires a full-time professional forester to evaluate proposals to remove trees.
+The Forestry Commission remains today.
+146